Skip to main content

 Description

-AI systems weigh author expertise heavily when deciding what to trust and cite.
-Content with clear authorship (a named author, verifiable credentials, and links to a profile) maps directly onto the experience, expertise, authoritativeness, and trustworthiness (E-E-A-T) signals that answer engines use to rank and attribute sources.
-Anonymous content reads as lower-trust and is less likely to be quoted.
-A named expert with a Person schema and cross-platform sameAs links gives a model a verifiable identity it can stand behind when surfacing your content.
+When an AI system decides what to trust and cite, it leans on who wrote the content.
+A named author, verifiable credentials, and a link to a profile map straight onto the experience, expertise, authoritativeness, and trustworthiness (E-E-A-T) signals that answer engines use to rank and attribute sources.
+Anonymous content reads as lower-trust, so it gets quoted less.
+Give a model a named expert with a Person schema and cross-platform sameAs links, and it has a verifiable identity it can stand behind when it surfaces your page.
+This pairs with related signals like citation-evidence-density, content-depth, and structured-data.

-• Add Person JSON-LD with name and jobTitle for each author, and include a sameAs array linking at least two profiles (for example LinkedIn and a personal site).
+• Add Person JSON-LD with name and jobTitle for each author, and include a sameAs array that links at least two profiles (say, LinkedIn and a personal site).

-• Publish a visible author bio of more than 20 words inside an element whose class or id contains author, bio, or byline.
+• Publish a visible author bio longer than 20 words inside an element whose class or id contains author, bio, or byline.

-• Link bylines to a dedicated author page under /author/, /authors/, or /team/.
+• Point bylines at a dedicated author page under /author/, /authors/, or /team/.

-• Surface credentials in the bio or schema jobTitle, such as degrees, certifications, or years of experience, so the credential sub-signal fires.
+• Surface credentials in the bio or schema jobTitle — degrees, certifications, years of experience — so the credential sub-signal fires.

-• Re-scan and check the score_schema, score_same_as, score_bio, score_author_link, and score_credentials evidence fields to see which sub-signal is missing.
+• Re-scan, then check the score_schema, score_same_as, score_bio, score_author_link, and score_credentials evidence fields to see which sub-signal is missing.

 Version History